 Planning a trip to Japan?
-We share how to travel to Japan from the USA in 2022, so you know what to expect on your visit.
+We share how to travel to Japan from the USA, so you know what to expect on your visit.

 Can I travel to Japan yet?

 Yes!
 Japan has reopened for all tourists and you can visit with ease; just check which visa you would need depending on your passport and get planning.
 Learn all the new visa requirements for Japan for US citizens.

 What is the best time to visit Japan?

 If you’re looking for a break from the sweltering summer heat, there are plenty of festivals to attend and fewer foreign tourists in summer.
 Aside from that, this is the finest time to explore Japan’s various beaches and climb Mount Fuji, which is only accessible during this time of year.

 Spring (March-April) and fall (late October-early December) are the most popular and nicest months to visit Japan.
 This is the time of year to see the stunning cherry blossoms (Sakura) and fall leaves (Koyo).
 Even though it’s more busy and pricey, the weather can be spectacular, making it well worth the extra effort.

 During the off-season, warm weather and fewer tourists make May and late September/early October ideal seasons to visit.